yjz2001/yjz2001.github.io/_pages/about.md

   - /about.html
 ---

 My name is Jingzhou Ye.
-I am currently a second-year PhD student at the University of Central Florida, under the supervision of Dr. Xueqiang Wang.
+I am currently a third-year PhD student at the University of Central Florida, under the supervision of Dr. Xueqiang Wang.
 Prior to my doctoral studies, I earned my Bachelor’s degree in Network Engineering from the University of Electronic Science and Technology of China.

 My current research interests include Software Supply Chain Security and Privacy.